oskarrrrvk/Pong_CoreProyect/README.md

 flip-flop register and latch register.
 That means the information it loads when the clock change on  a high clock cycle from a serial input, and when the latch clock is high the second register load the elements on parallel, and when the clock signal is low, it does not change nothing.
 */

-In addition of this, in the other Bread Board is placed the display with two resistors, the resistors are conected to the display select to enable the digit.
+In addition of this, in the other Bread Board is placed the display with two resistors.
+The resistors are conected to the display select to enable the digit.
-In this case the second and the third digit are employed, that there are the eighth and ninth pin, be careful, the display enable works with a low signal, and the segments works in high level, they are diodes, that means that the display work when the circuit is close and they have more voltage in the cathode than in the anode and the diode threshold, in other works, it woks when the circuit has current and 3.3V.
+In this case the second and the third digit are employed, that there are the eighth and ninth pin.
+Be careful, the display enable works with a low signal, and the segments works in high level, they are diodes, that means that the display work when the circuit is close and they have more voltage in the cathode than in the anode and the diode threshold, in other words.

 Lastly, we conect on the arduino board:
   1. Serial data inputs of the two registers in the second and the fifth pin